Saudi Arabia's GDP growth slows to 2.8% amid Iran conflict

 Saudi GDP Grows 2.8% in First Quarter

-Saudi Arabia's GDP grew by 2.8% in the first quarter of 2026, primarily driven by a strong non-oil sector, which contributed significantly to the overall economic expansion.
-This growth reflects the Kingdom's ongoing efforts to diversify its economy ...
+Saudi Arabia's GDP grew by 2.8% year-on-year in the first quarter of 2026, primarily driven by a strong non-oil sector, which contributed significantly to the overall economic growth.
+This growth reflects the Kingdom's ongoing efforts to diversify it...

 Oil, metals, and agriculture: supply/demand headlines, OPEC chatter, inventories, and price action.